raspberrypilearning/hair-today/en/step_5.md

 ![Image code](images/image-code.png)

-Where you see the code `src=""` you need to add the name of the picture you want to display in between the quotes.

 + Here is a good place to add the image license.
 You can add a comment in your code between `<!--` and `-->` to place the license text for your image:

 ```javascript